These experts helped us to

 The privacy section on the website notes that Klarna uses computer safeguards, encryption, secured files and physical security measures at its buildings to ensure that unauthorized parties don’t gain access to sensitive and confidential data.

 Klarna's gateway is unique in that it offers a "bill me later" type option where customers can buy now and pay later.
 However, the gateway is currently only compatible with a limited range of processors.

-They don't function, have no client service and charge you more for all of that even!
-Want happy customers don't choose Klarna.
+They don't function, have no client service and charge you more for all of that!
+Want happy customers, don't choose Klarna.

-There easy to use but, Be careful with Klarna, because they have this little sneaky way of trying to get you to not pay the balance to save the interest.
-They only allow you to make the Minimum payment of $25 automatically..
+They're easy to use but be careful with Klarna, because they have this little sneaky way of trying to get you to not pay the balance to save the interest.
+They only allow you to make the minimum payment of $25 automatically.
 This way there's a chance that you might not pay it off in time, and then then be stuck with the interest.
 The only company I know that does this.
 Careful folks!!